 K visa applicants who are not plaintiffs in Milligan v.
-Pompeo and who are not subject to COVID-related regional proclamations will continue to have their applications prioritized and processed in accordance with existing phased resumption of visa services guidance.
+Pompeo and who are not subject to COVID-related geographic proclamations will continue to have their applications prioritized and processed in accordance with existing phased resumption of visa services guidance.
 Please check the website of the Embassy or Consulate where you wish to apply to see what categories of visas are currently being processed.